 Department name: Health, Nutrition and Exercise Science Major: Nutrition and Dietetics (ACEND accredited Didactic Program in Dietetics)

 Department mission: to prepare students to become future registered dietitian nutritionists and professionals in careers related to food, nutrition and dietetics.
 Graduates will serve and lead with excellence as they provide food and nutrition services grounded in current evidence and biblical principles.

+Note: Revised 1/2018 – For ULO#4 - Time frame for program for program goal 1 objective 1.4 changed from 5 years to 3 years so match the 2017 ACEND accreditation standards.